 Q: What is the range of ages in your classes?

 A: Typically my students are 50’s and up.
 That’s about when we realize we need to do something to combat the effects of aging!
-Some 14 year olds are mature enough to handle a group class.
 All ages of adults are welcome to join my classes.
+Sometimes even 14 year olds are interested in trying out yoga.
 Younger students need movement, strength and flexibility too!

 Q: Is yoga Doctor recommended?

 A: Many have come to yoga as a referral from a doctor, therapist or chiropractor.
 Doctors recommend it to stretch, move & maintain mobility.
 Yoga is good for back issues.
 Yoga may help in the healing process after injury or surgery.
 It is also helpful as a way to be the best you can be prior to surgery.

 One of my long-time yoga students is a family practitioner who recommends yoga to his patients.
 He even shows them how to do cow and cat so they can help their backs at home!

 Q: Is meditation a part of the class?

 A: We begin with meditation, a centering of the mind and breath, and often end with a seated meditation as well.
 That was the original intention of working the body in the yoga postures, so you could sit comfortably to meditate.

 Q: What styles of yoga do you teach?

 A:My first training is in Kripalu Yoga.
 This style is very gentle with attention to how the body is feeling and designing your yoga practice around that.
 Breathing is also a big piece of that yoga picture.